EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 export const Map = dynamic(() => Promise.resolve(UnhydratedMap), { ssr: false })
 ```

-#### Important fixes for unexpected behaviors
+### Important fixes for unexpected behaviors

 <strong>NOTE 1</strong>: Google maps requires that the width and height of the map are _explicitly set in the style attribute_.
-It doesn't have to be in pixels — I'm using dvw and dvh units — but it does have to be in a `style=` attribute. <em>Putting it in a `className` will not work!</em>
+It doesn't have to be in pixels — I'm using dvw and dvh units — but it **has to be in a `style=` attribute**. <em>Putting it in `className=` will not work!</em>

 <strong>NOTE 2</strong>: By default, Google makes certain locations like public parks clickable.
 That can lead to unexpected results if you have a map pin near one of these locations. `clickableIcons: false` fixes that.

 <strong>NOTE 3</strong>: [Embedded maps may have a missing row of map tiles on the bottom row.](https://stackoverflow.com/questions/41544151/google-maps-missing-row-of-tiles-on-chrome) It's been an issue for years.
 That style declaration fixes it.

-#### What’s this about next/dynamic?
+### What’s this about next/dynamic?

 Google Maps introduces a lot of dependencies into your project.
 By using `next/dynamic`, this stuff is kept outside your usual site javascript payload, and only loaded on demand.

 Technically it’s not necessary; you may need to remove that if you’re using a completely static NextJS build.

+### That’s it

-That’s it, you should have a working map with pins now.
-If that’s all you wanted,
+You should have a working map with pins now.
+If that’s all you wanted, clean up the `// insert` comments, pat yourself on the back, and go hit happy hour.

-### Popups
+## Popups

-Let's make a popup that shows a name and address when the user clicks on a pin.
+Still here?
+Okay, let's make a popup that shows a name and address when the user clicks on a pin.

-#### Popup Component
+### Popup Component

-When I built this, my first impulse was to put a popup inside each pin with it's own show/hide state.
+When I first built one of these, my impulse was to put a popup inside each pin with it's own show/hide state.
 That approach doesn’t scale well; it’s not uncommon to have hundreds of pins (more on that when we get to clusters).

-So instead, we're going to make one `<Popup />` component, with a dynamic position.
+Instead, we're going to make one `<Popup />` component, with a dynamic position.
 Create `Popup.tsx`:

 ```typescript
 'use client'